Maqshir/civ13-wiki/wiki/Starter_Guide.md

 For a more **permanent** light source, you can build **braziers** from **stone**.
 You can fuel it with any organic matter like wood or clothing, simply use items on the brazier on **help intent**.

+## Additional info
+### Status tab
+The Status tab has some general info about the ongoing round, both OOC and IC, namely:
+- number of players
+- round duration
+- current map
+- current mode (usually states **[research](Civilizations_and_Nomads#research "wikilink")** mode)
+- current epoch
+- current wind (important if you are sailing)
+- time of day